 Courtesy of InterContinental Amman / Expedia

 Having long outgrown the core area, open space is at a premium in Amman.
 Located on one of those original hills, the InterContinental has more sunny cafe terraces than most central hotels.
-Rooms and public areas feature interesting design touches – from quirky herringbone- and globule-patterned carpets to weird lighting and a chandelier-hung atrium.
-The cosmopolitan dining options range from Lebanese to Indian, Japanese and Mexican.
+Rooms and public areas feature interesting design touches, from quirky carpets to weird lighting and a chandelier-hung atrium.
+The cosmopolitan dining options range from Lebanese to Mexican.

 Courtesy of Grand Hyatt Amman / Expedia

 With a commanding hilltop presence on the city skyline, the Hyatt is distinguished by large multi-panelled windows bearing a hexagonal design.
-Like many upscale brands here, the design and facilities – indoor and outdoor pools, a spa, lounge bars and one of the largest ballrooms in Amman – are aimed at visitors and sophisticated locals.
-There’s a particularly attractive outdoor bar and cafe terrace, and the spa features Jordanian-infused Dead Sea treatments.
+Inside, meanwhile, you get indoor and outdoor pools, a spa, lounge bars and one of the largest ballrooms in Amman.
 Apart from the unique windows, interiors are slick and contemporary with few nods to Middle Eastern motifs or decor.
+There’s a particularly attractive outdoor bar and cafe terrace, while the spa features Jordanian-infused Dead Sea treatments.

 Courtesy of Movenpick Hotel Amman / Expedia

-Opened in 2019 after a major refurbishment, the Movenpick’s skyscraper accommodates a proportionately lofty lobby with a baby grand piano framed by what look like the tallest drapes in the city.
-A huge ballroom underlines its role in functions and conferencing, while there’s a particularly pleasing outdoor swimming pool – unusual in the city centre – with a spacious sundeck.
-The sports bar and a swanky cocktail lounge with shisha terrace lend an appealing buzz, drawing city hipsters into a sophisticated cosmopolitan vibe.
+Opened in 2019 after a major refurbishment, the Movenpick Hotel in Amman has a lofty lobby with a baby grand piano framed by maybe the tallest drapes in the city.
+There’s a huge ballroom and particularly pleasing outdoor swimming pool – unusual in the city centre – with a spacious sundeck.
+The sports bar and swanky cocktail lounge lend an appealing buzz, sophisticated yet trendy.

 Courtesy of Toledo Hotel / Expedia

-When you need to watch the dinars, the Toledo is a venerable option, offering breezy rooms with views over the blue-domed King Abdullah Mosque.
+The Toledo Hotel in Amman is a great option if you don’t want to break the bank, offering breezy rooms with views over the blue-domed King Abdullah Mosque.
 There’s a restaurant-cafe decked in Andalusian design, serving a mix of Western and Eastern dishes.
-A serviceable fitness centre has a lap pool, steam rooms, exercise machines and a hot tub; although with Al Abdali Boulevard, home to an array of stylish cafes, restaurants and shops, just two minutes’ walk away, you may prefer to use your time for more indulgent pursuits.
+The fitness centre has a lap pool, steam rooms, exercise machines and a hot tub.
+Although, with Al Abdali Boulevard – home to an array of cafes, restaurants and shops – just two minutes’ walk away, you may prefer to use your time exploring.

 Courtesy of Le Royal Hotel / Expedia